Markov chain approach to the distribution of ancestors in species of biparental reproduction: Final comments and possible model extensions

-The model explained above allows the calculate the mean number of ancestors in each generation, considering the possibility of blood relationship between individual of the same generation and a population of ancestors which maximum size is $2^{t+1}$.
+The model explained above allows to calculate the expectation number of ancestors in each generation, considering the possibility of blood relationship between individual of the same generation and a population of ancestors which maximum size is $2^{t+1}$.
 But there are two possible generalizations.
 The model can be extended to take into account relationships between individuals of other adjacent generations using a similar idea, simply considering higher order Markov chains.
-Also the same model can be used to calculate the expectation value of ancestors in a specific population with additional restrictions such as isolation, immigration and cultural restrictions, by introducing the corresponding terms in the infinitesimal generator $\mathbf{Q}$, for example an absorbing barrier \cite{Feller}\,.
+By introducing the corresponding terms in the infinitesimal generator $\mathbf{Q}$, for example an absorbing barrier \cite{Feller}, the same model can be used to calculate the expectation number of ancestors in a specific population with additional restrictions such as isolation, immigration, specific reproductive behavior, or cultural restrictions for the human case.

 In future applications we could generalize the model through a new constraint to fix the maximum number of individuals at certain generation.
 This proposal implies a generalization of this work in which the maximum number of ancestors will be given by a piecewise function $\gamma(t)$ instead of $2^{t+1}$.
 This leads to slightly modify the process defined at the beginning in \eqref{varmark} as $y(t)=\gamma(t)-x(t)$ and the endpoint of the sample space for $x(t)$ be comes $\mathfrak{n}_t=\gamma(t)-2$.
 This generalization includes a time inhomogeneity in the infinitesimal generator $\mathbf{Q}$ and preserves an appropriate renormalization.